Unlimited PTO: Pros and Cons That Every HR Specialist Should Know

 When a company has a cap on the paid time off for its employees, taking disciplinary action against people who've exceeded the limit is much easier.

-The exact number of days an employee can request time off from work is mentioned in an appointment contract and clearly communicated at the time of onboarding.
+The exact number of vacation days an employee can request time off from work is mentioned in an appointment contract and clearly communicated at the time of onboarding.

 However, things are not that simple when you have an unlimited PTO policy.
-Since there’s no contractual obligation when it comes to off days, it may be difficult for the company to take action against employees who abuse the policy.
+Since there's no contractual obligation when it comes to off days, it may be difficult for the company to take action against employees who abuse the policy.
+This can create challenges in terms of employment law and maintaining fairness in the workplace.

 Workplace Conflict